Once the goods have passed EU customs they can proceed to their destination.

 - recording comprehensive checks on a vehicle security checklist, to show compliance, and have available to present to a Border Force officer

-Drivers should follow the 10 step guidance on preventing clandestine entrants, and carry this with them throughout their journey.
+Drivers should follow the guidance, and carry this with them throughout their journey.
+See 10 step guidance on preventing clandestine entrants.

 If someone hides in a vehicle